Teaching of Systemic Functional Linguistics: North America

 Michael Cummings (semi-retired)

-Glendon College as been one of the world centres of SFL, and the main base in North America.
-Michael Gregory was a major developer of SFL theory, especially in the area of register, phasal analysis, etc. He retired in 1997.
+Glendon College has been one of the world centres of SFL, and the main base in North America.
+Michael Gregory was a major developer of SFL theory, especially in the area of register, phasal analysis, etc. He retired in 1997, and passed away soon after.

 Jim Benson, Bill Greaves and Michael Cummings are all major Systemicists.
 As of July 2006, all three will be 'retired'.
 However all three will be teaching undergraduate and postgraduate courses.
 Relevant courses for 2007-2008 are given below: